General Construction Services

 The following is for general information purposes only.
 All further queries regarding this information should be directed to the competent authority listed below.

-FAS are named as the Designated Authority for regulated occupations in construction in Schedule one of the Recognition of Professional Qualifications (2005/36/EC) Regulations 2008, S.I.
+SOLAS are the Designated Authority for regulated occupations in construction in Schedule one of the Recognition of Professional Qualifications (2005/36/EC) Regulations 2008, S.I.
 139 of 2008.

-The Construction Skills Certification Scheme (CSCS) Unit was part of FAS, and have processed applications for recognition of qualifications under the Recognition of Professional Qualifications (2005/36/EC) Regulations 2008 since 2010.
+The Construction Skills Certification Scheme (CSCS) Unit have processed applications for recognition of qualifications under the Recognition of Professional Qualifications (2005/36/EC) Regulations 2008 since 2010.
 The CSCS Unit is now part of SOLAS and continues to process applications.

 Please find link to SOLAS here.